 Jurisdictional Barriers: Civil or Military?

 When the investigation led to the involvement of four members of Denma BAIS TNI, the hot potato of law enforcement immediately rolled into the realm of the Military Court.
-Based on Law Number 31 of 1997 concerning Military Courts, every member of the TNI who commits a crime, whether a military or general crime, must submit to a military court.
+Based on Law Number 31 of 1997 concerning Military Courts, every member of the TNI who commits a criminal act, whether a military or general crime, must submit to a military court.

 However, this is where the problem lies.
 The Andrie Yunus case is a general crime (planned severe abuse).
 The victim is a civilian.
-Therefore, a fundamental question arises: Is it fair if perpetrators who attack civilians are tried in their own "house" which is closed to public access?
+Thus, a fundamental question arises: Is it fair if perpetrators who attack civilians are tried in their own "house" which is closed to public access?

 Weak Points of the Military Court in General Criminal Cases